CCI-Tools/cate/doc/source/architecture.rst

 The ``DataStoreRegistry`` manages the set of currently known data stores.
 The default data store registry is accessible via the variable ``DATA_STORE_REGISTRY``.
 Plugins may register new data stores here.
-There will be at least one data store available which is by default the data store that mirrors parts of the CCI Portal's FTP tree on the user's computer.
+There will be at least one data store available which is by default the data store that mirrors parts of the FTP tree of CCI Open Data Portal on the user's computer.

 The ``DataStore.query()`` allows for querying a data store for data sources given some optional constraints.